jony543/website/content/media/art-music/fantasia-for-guitar.md

 youtube: W2jj3zMGuuk
 image: classical-guitar.jpg
 ---
-An arrangement of guitar parts taken from a guitar concertro
+A solo arrangement based on a guitar concerto
 <!--more-->
 Performed by Aaron Larget-Caplan.